biomedia-mira/causal-gen/README.md

 ```

 ### Data
 For ease of use, we provide the [Morpho-MNIST](https://github.com/dccastro/Morpho-MNIST) dataset we used in `datasets/morphomnist`.
-For more details on the associated SCM and data generating process see the source code [here](https://github.com/biomedia-mira/deepscm) and the original DSCM paper [here](https://arxiv.org/abs/2006.06485).
+For more details on the associated SCM and data-generating process see the source code [here](https://github.com/biomedia-mira/deepscm) and the original DSCM paper [here](https://arxiv.org/abs/2006.06485).

-The Colour-MNIST dataset we used can be found in `datasets/mnist_digit_colour` and was generated according to [this paper](https://arxiv.org/abs/2303.01274).
+The Colour-MNIST dataset we used was generated according to [this paper](https://arxiv.org/abs/2303.01274).

-Unfortunataly we are unable to share the UK Biobank brain data or the MIMIC-CXR chest x-ray data.
+Unfortunately, we are unable to share the UK Biobank brain data or the MIMIC-CXR chest x-ray data.

 If you're interested in gaining access, we recommend you check out the specific documents provided.
 These resources contain all the necessary details regarding the application process, as well as the eligibility criteria.
 Application and eligibility criteria for gaining access are detailed [here](https://www.ukbiobank.ac.uk/enable-your-research/apply-for-access) and [here](https://physionet.org/content/mimic-cxr/2.0.0/) respectively.